rancher/docs/content/rancher/v2.x/en/installation/single-node-install/_index.md

 ### Option D—Let's Encrypt Certificate

 Rancher supports Let's Encrypt certificates.
-Let's Encrypt uses an **http-01 challenge** to verify that you have control over your domain.
+Let's Encrypt uses an http-01 challenge to verify that you have control over your domain.
 You can confirm that you control the domain by pointing the hostname that you want to use for Rancher access (for example, `rancher.mydomain.com`) to the IP of the machine it is running on.
 You can bind the hostname to the IP address by creating an A record in DNS.

-**Before You Start:**
+>**Prerequisites:**
+>

-- Create a record in your DNS that binds your Linux host IP address to the hostname that you want to use for Rancher access (`rancher.mydomain.com` for example).
+>- Create a record in your DNS that binds your Linux host IP address to the hostname that you want to use for Rancher access (`rancher.mydomain.com` for example).
-- Open port `TCP/80` on your Linux host.
-The Let's Encrypt **http-01 challenge** can come from any source IP address, so port `TCP/80` needs to be open to all IP addresses.
+>- Open port `TCP/80` on your Linux host.
+The Let's Encrypt http-01 challenge can come from any source IP address, so port `TCP/80` must be open to all IP addresses.

 **To Install Rancher Using a Let's Encrypt Certificate:**